lexis-project/orch-service-tosca-templates/README.md

 # Application templates
-Repository of TOSCA components and Application Templates.
+Repository of TOSCA components and Application Templates for LEXIS.

-# Acknowledgement
+## Acknowledgement
 This code repository is a result of the LEXIS project.
 The project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement 825532.

-# Contents
+## Contents
 * Application templates:
   * Weather and climate:
     * [RISICO](weather-climate/applications/risico/) - Risks of wildlands fires simulations